Sourav93-subh/Sourav93-subh/README.md

 ## About Me
 - 🌍 From **Kota, Rajasthan**, currently pursuing **B.Tech in Computer Science** at **VIT Bhopal** (Class of 2026).
 - 🎓 **Lead of the Coding Department** at the Robotics Club, VIT Bhopal, where I work on cutting-edge robotics and distributed systems.
-- 💻 IT Director of an **e-commerce company**, focusing on modernizing cybersecurity strategies for scaling businesses.
 - 👀 Interested in **AI/ML**, **web development**, **robotics**, and **cybersecurity**.
 - 😄 Pronouns: **He/Him**
 - ⚡ Fun Fact: I love integrating technology from multiple domains into real-world applications—like using machine learning in robotic automation!